Aider-AI/aider/docs/faq.md

 It is recommended that you use aider with code that is part of a git repo.
 This allows aider to maintain the safety of your code.
 Using git makes it easy to:

-  - review the changes GPT made to your code
+  - Review the changes GPT made to your code
-  - undo changes that weren't appropriate
+  - Undo changes that weren't appropriate
-  - manage GPT's changes on a git branch
+  - Manage a series of GPT's changes on a git branch
   - etc

 Working without git means that GPT might drastically change your code without an easy way to undo the changes.